-For Proposal 1, the election of directors, shares not present or represented at the meeting and shares voting "abstain" will be entirely excluded from the vote and will have no effect on the outcome.
-For Proposals 2 and 3, we treat abstentions as shares present or represented and entitled to vote on that proposal, so abstaining has the same effect as a vote "against" the proposal.
+For Proposal 1 (election of directors), shares voting "abstain" will be entirely excluded from the vote and will not be counted in determining the outcome of a director's election.
+For Proposal 2 (restatement of our 2004 Performance Incentive Plan), Proposal 3 (restatement of our 2005 Employee Stock Purchase Plan), Proposal 4 (advisory vote on executive compensation) and Proposal 5 (ratification of the appointment of KPMG LLP as our independent registered public accounting firm), we treat abstentions as shares present or represented and entitled to vote on that proposal, so abstaining has the same effect as a vote "against" the proposal.

 If you are a beneficial stockholder that holds your shares through a brokerage account and you do not submit voting instructions to your broker, your broker may generally vote your shares in its discretion on routine matters.
 However, a broker cannot vote shares held for a beneficial stockholder on non-routine matters, unless the broker receives voting instructions from the beneficial stockholder.
-The amendment and restatement of the 2004 Performance Incentive Plan in Proposal 2 is considered a non-routine matter.
-Consequently, if you hold your shares through a brokerage account and do not submit voting instructions to your broker, your shares will constitute broker non-votes and will not be considered entitled to vote for purposes of determining whether Proposal 2 has been approved by stockholders, but they could impair our ability to satisfy the requirement that the total votes cast on the proposal represent over 50% of the voting power of the total outstanding shares of stock.
-All other proposals discussed in this Proxy Statement are considered routine and may be voted upon by your broker if you do not submit voting instructions.
+Proposal 1 (election of directors), Proposal 2 (restatement of our 2004 Performance Incentive Plan), Proposal 3 (restatement of our 2005 Employee Stock Purchase Plan), and Proposal 4 (advisory vote on executive compensation) are each considered a non-routine matter.
+However, Proposal 5 (ratification of KPMG LLP as our independent registered public accounting firm) is considered routine and may be voted upon by your broker if you do not submit voting instructions.
+Consequently, if you hold your shares through a brokerage account and do not submit voting instructions to your broker, your broker may exercise its discretion to vote your shares on Proposal 5, but will not be permitted to vote your shares on any of the other proposals at the Annual Meeting.
+If your broker exercises this discretion, your shares will be counted as present for determining the presence of a quorum at the Annual Meeting and will be voted on Proposal 5 in the manner directed by your broker, but your shares will constitute broker non-votes on each of the other proposals at the Annual Meeting and will not be counted for purposes of determining the outcome of each such proposal.